carpentries-incubator/twitter-with-twarc/_episodes/04-twitter-api.md

 ~~~
 {: .language-python}

-By using the python function `.sort_values()`, we can organize the entire dataframe in order of retweet counts.
+By using the Python function `.sort_values()`, we can sort the dataframe
+in order of Retweet counts.
+That's a measure of how much impact that tweet
+had online.

 ~~~
 sort_by_rt = ucsblib_timeline_df.sort_values('public_metrics.retweet_count', ascending=False)